raspberrypilearning/welcome-to-my-world/en/step_1.md

 ### Try it

 Try and drive the car.
-You can speed up and slow down using the pedals on the left.
+You can speed up and slow down using the pedals on the right.
 You can change the radio station and the volume of the music.
 You can even push the horn to warn animals that are crossing the road.

 </div>
 <div>